- Search The Registry

 - My Account

 *Billie Holiday was born on this date in 1915.
-She was an African American vocalist.
+She was a Black jazz/blues vocalist.

-Throughout the 1940s and '50s Holiday appeared in clubs around the U.S. with great success, although her voice increasingly showed the effects of her long-term heroin addiction.
-She died in Metropolitan Hospital, New York City, while under arrest for possession of illegal drugs.
+Throughout the 1940s and '50s, Holiday appeared in clubs around the U.S. with great success, although her voice increasingly showed the effects of her long-term heroin addiction.
+She died in Metropolitan Hospital, New York City, under arrest for possessing illegal drugs.

 by Harry N. Abrams, Incorporated, New York